1913 – 19 Early days – the St. Andrews Old Girls Dramatic Society

 1920 – 37 Early days – The Southport Dramatic Club – searching for a home

 Temporary venues for major productions included: the Opera House, the Pier Pavilion and the Garrick Theatre (a magnificent theatre and a listed building, now a Bingo emporium!).
 Also, for a short period, the Club took the lease of premises at Mornington Road.
-In 1935, negotiations between the Liverpool Victoria Friendly Society and the SDC resulted in the Club obtaining a long lease on a ‘yet to be built’ theatre (see a part of the original plans at the end of this article), and in 1937, the Little Theatre, Hoghton Street, became our permanent home.
+In 1935, negotiations between the Liverpool Victoria Friendly Society and the SDC resulted in the Club obtaining a long lease on a ‘yet to be built’ theatre, and in 1937, the Little Theatre, Hoghton Street, became our permanent home.

 1937 – 45 During ‘The Second World War’